 The Surfrider Foundation works in local communities to ensure we have clean water, healthy oceans, coastlines and accessible beaches for all.
 Don’t live near the coast?
 There are chapter sites in multiple inland cities like Chicago, Minneapolis, Charlotte, Atlanta, and so many other places!

-••• Healthy Rivers and & Water Supply Groups •••
+Healthy Rivers & Water Supply Groups

-is working to restore self-sustaining and harvestable populations.
+As a nationwide coalition of public and private organization, Save Our Wild Salmon is working to restore self-sustaining and harvestable populations.
 They are gaining momentum in removing four dams on the lower Snake River in order to restore the Pacific Northwest’s wild salmon, a vital economic engine for local communities.

-••• Climate Change Groups •••
+Climate Change Organizations

 Ready to hit the ski slopes this winter?
 So are we!
 That’s why we love Protect Our Winters, which is working to mobilize the snowsports community against climate change.
 Take the pledge to join their POW Seven initiative which offers the seven most effective ways to make a difference towards climate change and sustainability for the future.

-The Union of Concerned Scientists performs important research on climate changes and breaks down those results so non-scientists can understand.
+The Union of Concerned Scientists performs important research on climate change and breaks down those results so non-scientists can understand.
 They also offer an awesome toolkit for those looking to get involved with advocacy work, from tips on writing and calling policymakers, getting media to cover events, and raising issues at public meetings – so your actions can have the biggest impact.

-Local Environmental Groups •••
+Local Environmental Groups

 Looking to specifically support your local environmental group?
 Some of our favorites out West are: